Xeladaren/kzeliloj/CODING_RULES.md

 Don't use the C++ comments style (`//`), only C comments style are accepted (`/*  */`) Use the Doxygen style with the `/**` starter.

-For function write the doc on the prototype definition, and on the implementation, write a comment to indicate the protorype's doc location.
+For function, write the doc on the prototype definition, and on the implementation, write a comment to indicate the protorype's doc location.
-For the `typedef struct`, write the doc ont the `typedef` location (if the `struct` and `typedef` deffinition are separated), and use the `@struct` tag.
+For the `typedef struct`, write the doc ont the `typedef` location (if the `struct` and `typedef` definition are separated), and use the `@struct` tag.
 For object oriented programing, use the `@memberof`, `@private` and `@public` doxygen tags.

 Example :